 - ADA Double Tub

-- Guest rooms are 380–406 square feet available with the following ADA accommodations:
+- 15 guest rooms are available with the following ADA accommodations:

 - Audio/Visual smoke detectors

 - Emergency strobe light and strobe light smoke detector